SatishChandra18/SpaceXSSR/README.md

 ## Overview
 This simple application serves a server-rendered React application to the client.
 The application is made up of only a single component, but has full interactivity.
+It supports responsiveness.
+Filtering is acheived though maintaing state using useState hook.

+Note: Routing is not implemented in this app.

 ## Usage
 To preview the app, first install the necessary dependencies: